 While Weebly has some pros, the limitations on the design, support, and the inability to create an international site if needed hold this platform back for me.
 I don't know as much about this platform as the others, but I truly feel the other platforms I covered are better options and have more resources available.

 Well that was a lot of information, but I hope you feel more prepared and educated on the many platforms available out there.
-If you can beliebe it, there’s even more.
+If you can believe it, there's even more.
 But these are the leaders in the world for a reason and I think you can find the perfect fit for your business.